 (a) To limit the escalation of conflict where lethal force is prohibited or undesirable.
 The less lethal shotgun affords the ability to use munitions to address a threat from a greater distance and provides an alternative option for deadly force when reasonable.
 The bean bag round allows officers to confront a potentially armed or dangerous suspect at a longer distance.
 This can potentially prevent a deadly force encounter.
+When necessary, there is no alternative to these less lethal weapon systems.

-- (a) Self-destructive, dangerous and/or combative individuals. - (b) Riot/crowd control and civil unrest incidents. - (c) Circumstances where a tactical advantage can be obtained. - (d) Potentially vicious animals. - (e) Training exercises or approved demonstrations. - (d) Lifespan - (a) Remington 870 Less Lethal Shotgun 25 years - (b) Combined Systems 12GA Supersock 5 years - (c) Combined Systems LCS 5 Launching Cup 10 years - (d) Combined Systems Model 16600 Launching Cartridge 5 years
+- (a) Self-destructive, dangerous and/or combative individuals. - (b) Riot/crowd control and civil unrest incidents - (c) Circumstances where a tactical advantage can be obtained. - (d) Potentially vicious animals. - (e) Training exercises or approved demonstrations.

+- (a) Remington 870 Less Lethal Shotgun 25 years - (b) Combines Systems 12GA Supersock 5 years